jstnlii/memory-calculator/README.md

 # memory-calculator

 This is a no-math calculator.
-It uses highly complex algorithms such as if statements and return statements to calculate any basic mathematical expresion in **constant time**!!!
+It uses highly complex algorithms such as if statements and return statements to calculate any basic mathematical expresion in **linear time**!!!
+It can even calculate division by 0!!!

-### How to use
+### How to install
 Linux:
 1. download the compiled binary
 2. ensure you have given it execute permissions `chmod 766 compiled.out`
-3. run it as you would any executable file
+3. to run, execute it as you would any executable file

 Windows:
 no fucking clue lmfao

 Mac:
 pre sure u can do the same as linux

+### How to use
+enter any basic multiplication such as
+"1 + 1"
+or "5 * 5"

 ### Docs
 --- SUBJECT TO CHANGE ---